As you build up an audience for your website, you start to realize there’s a whole world to explore outside of AdSense for monetization.

 The interface is intuitive, self-serve and helps publishers to manage their ad inventory effectively while setting up close-knit relationships with advertisers wanting to reach specific audiences.

-Additionally, publishers can gain access to Real-Time Insights, Automated Ad Pods, which enables publishers to increase ad revenue with technology, data protection, programmatic guaranteed, flexible priority levels, and more!
+Additionally, publishers can gain access to Real-Time Insights, and Automated Ad Pods which enables publishers to increase ad revenue with technology, data protection, programmatic guaranteed, flexible priority levels, and more!

 With Verizon Media’s ad server, publishers can gain access to advanced management and ad serving functionalities for the entire digital advertising landscape.
 You can efficiently manage campaigns across traffic types like display, video, and mobile with Verizon’s technology.